-Pursuant to the CMO Agreement, if Dr. Papapetropoulous' employment is terminated by us without Cause or by Dr. Papapetropoulous for Good Reason outside of the Change in Control Period (as such terms are defined in the CMO Agreement and subject to the terms and conditions therein), subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, then Dr. Papapetropoulous will be entitled to (i) nine months of continuation of his then-current base salary and a pro- rated portion of his target bonus for the calendar year in which the termination occurs and (ii) subject to Dr. Papapetropoulous' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premiums equal to the amount that we would have paid to provide health insurance to Dr. Papapetropoulous had he remained employed with us until the earliest of (A) nine months following termination, (B) Dr. Papapetropoulous' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Dr. Papapetropoulous' COBRA health continuation period.
+Pursuant to the CMO Agreement, if Dr. Papapetropoulos' employment was terminated by us without Cause or by Dr. Papapetropoulos for Good Reason outside of the Change in Control Period (as such terms are defined in the CMO Agreement), subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, then Dr. Papapetropoulos would have been entitled to (i) nine months of continuation of his then-current base salary and a pro-rated portion of his target bonus for the calendar year in which the termination occurred and (ii) subject to Dr. Papapetropoulos' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premiums equal to the amount that we would have paid to provide health insurance to Dr. Papapetropoulos had he remained employed with us until the earliest of (A) nine months following termination, (B) Dr. Papapetropoulos' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Dr. Papapetropoulos' COBRA health continuation period.

-If Dr. Papapetropoulous' employment is terminated by us without Cause or by Dr. Papapetropoulous for Good Reason within the Change in Control Period then, subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, Dr. Papapetropoulous will be entitled to (i) a lump sum cash payment equal to 1.0 times the sum of his then-current base salary (or his base salary in effect immediately prior to the Change in Control (as defined in the CMO Agreement), if higher) and his target bonus for the then-current year (or his target bonus in effect immediately prior to the Change in Control, if higher), (ii) full acceleration of all time-based stock options and other time-based stock awards held by Dr. Papapetropoulous, and (iii) subject to Dr. Papapetropoulous' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premiums equal to the amount that we would have paid to provide health insurance to Dr. Papapetropoulous had he remained employed with us until the earliest of (A) 12 months following termination, (B) Dr. Papapetropoulous' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Dr. Papapetropoulous' COBRA health continuation period.
-If the payments or benefits payable to Dr. Papapetropoulous in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to Dr. Papapetropoulous.
+If Dr. Papapetropoulos' employment was terminated by us without Cause or by Dr. Papapetropoulos for Good Reason within the Change in Control Period then, subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, Dr. Papapetropoulos would have been entitled to

+(i) a lump sum cash payment equal to 1.0 times the sum of his then-current base salary (or his base salary in effect immediately prior to the Change in Control (as defined in the CMO Agreement), if higher) and his target bonus for the then-current year (or his target bonus in effect immediately prior to the Change in Control, if higher), (ii) full acceleration of all time-based stock options and other time-based stock awards held by Dr. Papapetropoulos, and (iii) subject to Dr. Papapetropoulos' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premiums equal to the amount that we would have paid to provide health insurance to Dr. Papapetropoulos had he remained employed with us until the earliest of (A) 12 months following termination, (B) Dr. Papapetropoulos' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Dr. Papapetropoulos' COBRA health continuation period.
+If the payments or benefits payable to Dr. Papapetropoulos in connection with a change in control would have been subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits would have been reduced if such reduction would result in a higher net after-tax benefit to Dr. Papapetropoulos.

-Dr. Papapetropoulous' post-employment restrictive covenants obligations pursuant to the Restrictive Covenants Agreement (as defined in the CMO Agreement) have been preserved.
+Dr. Papapetropoulos' post-employment restrictive covenants obligations pursuant to the Restrictive Covenants Agreement (as defined in the CMO Agreement) were preserved.